-With winter weather approaching the north Georgia area, it’s a good time to be sure you’re aware of the university’s emergency preparedness plan for severe weather or other events.
+Before winter weather approaches, it’s a good idea to be aware of the university’s emergency preparedness plan for severe weather or other events.
 You can find this information and more on the Oglethorpe University Campus Safety web page.

 First, be sure to update your contact information in the OU Alert system.
-This is asked of everyone in the Oglethorpe community — students, faculty and staff.
-Students, you may also add your parents’ numbers if they want to receive this information.
+Everyone in the Oglethorpe community—students, faculty and staff—are encouraged to make sure your information is current.
+Students, you may also add your parents’ numbers, if they want to receive alerts.

-In the case of any emergency, or if the university decides to cancel or delay classes for any reason, you will be notified via email and via OU Alerts in three ways: text, phone call, and email.
+In the case of any emergency, or if the university decides to delay or cancel classes for any reason, you will be notified via email and via OU Alerts in three ways: text, phone call, and email.